daolympus/daolympus-docs/docs/governance/01_proposal_lifecycle.md

 :::

 ## Canceling Proposal
 The proposal can be canceled at any time (before execution) by the proposer.
-A proposer can be canceled by anyone only if the proposer's gOHM balance is below `proposalThreshold`.
+A proposer can be canceled by anyone only if the proposer's gDAOHM balance is below `proposalThreshold`.

 ## Vetoing Proposal